zcabkle/pa-foodbank-worker-app/README.md

 ## Testing

+### Side Notes

 Testing is done with the [PowerApps Test Studio](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/test-studio) which supports testing on canvas apps.

 The testing configuration is given in the 'Important Deliverables' section.

+### Running the Test Studio

+Prerequisites -
+  Download the 'TestStudio Configuration for Foodbank Worker Portal' given in the 'Important Deliverables' section Follow the steps to set up the project to run locally.
+  Testing in a separate environment to the one you develop in is highly recommended.
+Learn how to create a new environment here.

+1. Go into your solution, click the three button

 ## Useful Documentation & Resources